Mak2006/spring-labs/Java 10, 11 enhancements.md

 # Run down of new features in Java
 ## Java 11
 1. can use var in lambda
 2. HTTPClient - asynchronous, future support for HTTP2.
 3. GC enhancements - Epsilon introduced, scalable low latency Gabage collector.
-4. Java intepretor works on Java files - java
+4. Java intepretor works on Java files - `java Example.java` works.
+It must be a single source file.
-5.
+5. JShell - a
+6.
 ## Java 10
 2. Backward compatibilty is present
 3. Variable declaration Local variable type inference-